sean-garwood/pointers_on_c/todo/15/spec.md

   `print all` prints all parts in the inventory in tabular form.

-### my idea

-    `print part-number...`

-    the total value of all such parts on hand. if one arg, print a line. if multiple, print given in tabular form. `*` is a wildcard that matches all parts.

 ## Unary Commands

 `total` computes and prints total value of all parts in inventory.